.jpg)

 George Salmon

-Stella has been singing as a soloist and within ensembles since the age of 6, joining her first choir during primary school.
-She graduated with a Bachelor of Music from the University of Sheffield in 2019, specialising in vocal performance and composition.
-Engagements during her time in Sheffield included tours to Dublin and Cologne, numerous services at Sheffield Cathedral, and a collaboration in 2016 between Sheffield University Chamber Choir and English Touring Opera on Bach’s St John Passion.
+Stella graduated with a Bachelor of Music from the University of Sheffield in 2019, specialising in vocal performance and composition.
+Engagements during her time in Sheffield included tours to Dublin and Cologne, and a collaboration in 2016 between Sheffield University Chamber Choir and English Touring Opera on Bach’s St John Passion.
+Stella then went on to graduate with a Masters Degree in Composition from Goldsmith’s University in 2020.
+Whilst studying, Stella was a choral scholar at St John's Church in Hackney.

 Our Story